The rule book devotes a lot of pages to the finer points of every obstacle, and if you study it you’ll notice common themes.

 Late transition into the obstacle – your horse must already be in your chosen pace by the time you go through the start flags.
 If you intended on trot/canter but don’t achieve it by one stride away, stop asking and stick to what you had.
 For a gait obstacle, a late transition is very costly, eg trot to canter will get 4+0=4 rather than walk 7-2=5.

 Early transition out of the obstacle – especially kicking on after a compulsory walk one, lots of people end up trotting out of the s-bend as they’ve done the difficult bit of the turns.
-Glance down to make sure you are through the flags before kicking on.
+Glance down to make sure your horse’s back feet are through the flags before kicking on.

 In hand – you count too, so you must not step outside the obstacle & flags, and if you touch part of the obstacle that you shouldn’t, it will be a fault.
 The only exception to this is if a large step up/down has a small step at the side to help the rider, but this will be clearly explained by the TD if that is the case.